 But there is more to the revealing of this gorgeous creature.
 The male of the species wears these colours.
 That is not to say that the female butterfly is not just as beautiful, indeed she has her own glorious fashion range, and some say that no two female wear the same outfits, such is their colour range and patterns.

 So it was, that when I saw the Blue Moon flutter by, I stalked him, no chased him with my mobile in hand.
-So adsorbed am I in taking those photos, that I do not realise until reviewing the photos minutes later, that the gorgeous Blue Moon Butterfly has changed colour.
+So adsorbed am I in taking those photos, that I did not realise until reviewing the photos minutes later, that the gorgeous Blue Moon Butterfly had changed colour.

 What trickery was this?
 My Blue Moon Butterfly has morphed into the Common Eggfly Butterfly… brown with the white egg shaped spots.
 To say I was shocked, is putting it politely.
 Although I can admire a good looking male of the species, I had never thought I was shallow in that regard.